-The Pros, Cons, and an Investor’s Perspective
+The Pros, Cons, and AN Investor’S Perspective

-Every company loves to see growth – it’s a signifier of potential success and that things are “working” within the organization.
+Every company loves to see growth.
+It’s a signifier of potential success and that things are “working” within the organization.
 However, not all growth is created equally.
 What are the benefits of organic and inorganic growth, and what type of growth do most investors prefer to see?

 Pros of Organic Growth

-Management knows the company inside and out.
+- Management knows the company inside and out.
 Since organic growth occurs in a relatively tighter-knit organization, management knows the company strategies and operations more intimately than an organization that has recently undergone a merger or acquisition.
 This means the company is typically able to adapt to changes in the marketplace more quickly.

-Less integration challenges and restructuring.
+- Less integration challenges and restructuring.
 During a merger or acquisition, there’s typically restructuring of personnel and operations that occurs to manage the new volume of business.
 This can often mean layoffs, changes in the leadership team, and overall figuring out how to monitor more employees and assets.
 During organic growth, integration challenges or management/personnel changes are typically more gradual, which can feel more comfortable and natural for the internal culture.

-Stay true to your dream.
+- Stay true to your dream.
 Without mergers or acquisitions, entrepreneurs have more control over the direction the business is headed.

 Cons of Organic Growth

-Growth can be significantly slower.
+- Growth can be significantly slower.
 Since there’s no infusion of market, product, assets, or resources, a company growing organically must do so at a sustainable pace.
 This means growth can’t overshoot the personnel, support, and resources available.

 - May decrease your competitive edge.
 We all know that the best way to succeed in any industry is to out-play your competitors.
 If your competitors are growing quickly or if your industry has high M&A activity, then growing too slowly can mean you’ll be quickly overtaken by competitors.

-There is sometimes a glass ceiling.
+- There is sometimes a glass ceiling.
 Businesses that rely on organic growth often find that they lack the resources to continue to grow in a way that allows them to achieve their goals.
 As business and customer needs grow, receivables and other cash-consuming items and resources grow as well.

-Competition drives the market.
+- Competition drives the market.
 M&A activity is like dominoes—once companies in an industry begin merging, it puts the heat on all the other companies to grow more quickly than is organically possible, or they may be left behind.
-Competitor’s influx of resources and business may allow them to lower prices or employ other tactics to steal market share, making it more difficult for smaller companies in the industry to grow.
+Competitors’ influx of resources and business may allow them to lower prices or employ other tactics to steal market share, making it more difficult for smaller companies in the industry to grow.

 Pros of inorganic growth

-Growth is much, much faster.
+- Growth is much, much faster.
 Many businesses nearly double or triple their client list with a business merger.
 Since this growth occurs through a transaction, this inorganic growth is much faster than is possible for organic growth.

-Gain an immediate increase in market share.
+- Gain an immediate increase in market share.
 One of the greatest benefits of a merger or acquisition is the increase in market share.
 Through inorganic growth, you are gaining the benefits of an entire company’s prior sales and relationships, which means you’re immediately gaining markets and clients that you otherwise may not have had access to.

-Increases knowledge and experience.
+- Increases knowledge and experience.
 By combining your company’s forces with those resources of another company, you are gaining the knowledge and expertise of their key players.
 This increased knowledge and experience means you have a stronger roundtable in making strategic decisions moving forward.

 - Create a stronger line of credit.
 It can be easier to take on debt financing after a merger or acquisition as some inorganic growth results in a stronger line of credit with the combined value of the two businesses.

-Gain a competitive edge in the market.
+- Gain a competitive edge in the market.
 Your newfound resources, assets, and market share, means—if the implementation goes well—you will be a force to be reckoned with in your industry.
 You’re setting a new pace for growth that can push you ahead of competitors and give you a strategic advantage in pricing, purchasing, volume, and overall reach.

 Cons of inorganic growth

-Management challenges.
+- Management challenges.
 The sudden growth from a merger or acquisition generates complexities associated with properly scaling operations such as systems, sales, and support.
 Without proper management of growth, a merger or acquisition’s roots won’t be able to take hold and the integration will ultimately be unsuccessful.

-Financial systems sustainment.
+- Financial systems sustainment.
 There are plenty of operational aspects that an organization can fumble through inorganic growth.
 Since finances support all company actions and is a key for all future growth, not having systems in place that can sustain the new growth is a huge (and unfortunately common) mistake.

-Less control over the direction of the company.
+- Less control over the direction of the company.
 Combining forces with another organization means you often have less control over the ongoing company vision.
 It can also mean you grow in directions you didn’t necessarily anticipate.

-Integration, restructuring, and culture differences.
+- Integration, restructuring, and culture differences.
 In the end, mergers or acquisitions rely on the buy-in of both parties for a successful implementation.
 If cultures are too different or operations don’t adapt to manage the influx of employees, resources, or sales, then the merger or acquisition will likely become unsuccessful.

 A common misconception is that inorganic growth will repair the currently declining growth of a company.
 It is typically more prudent to fix your company’s internal problems before taking on more customers and business.
 Remember the phrase, “Can’t get out from under a sky that is falling.”
 Your organization’s shortcomings and struggles will follow you regardless of growth, so make sure you’re in a stable position to take on more weight.